 Cavitation microstreaming was also observed and characterized by streaming velocities measurements using streak photography for the same system under sonication.
-Two additional vortices associated with cavitation microstreaming were shown to interact with the regular Taylor flow pattern which resulted in vigorous and dynamic streaming that increased with power.
-Using the Higbie penetration model [129], the mass transfer coefficient under sonication (kL') could be described by the streaming velocity (UA) at the gas-liquid interface:
+Two additional vortices associated with cavitation microstreaming were shown to interact with the regular Taylor flow pattern, which resulted in vigorous and dynamic streaming that increased with power.
+Using the Higbie penetration model [129], the mass transfer coefficient under sonication (kL') could be described by the streaming velocity (UA) at the gas–liquid interface: